UTSA-Humphries-Data-Science/Data-Management-Assignment-1-Intro-to-R/assignment/Homework/README.md

 4.  **Visual Inspection (Optional, but Recommended):** If your VS Code setup allows, use `View()` to open each data frame in the data viewer and briefly describe any immediate observations (e.g., presence of missing values, unexpected values).

 ---

+## 📋 Submission Checklist

+Before submitting your assignment, make sure you have:

+- [ ] Created a file named `homework_lesson_1.R` or `homework_lesson_1.Rmd` in this folder
+- [ ] Completed all tasks in Parts 1, 2, and 3
+- [ ] Added comments to explain your code
+- [ ] Tested that your code runs without errors
+- [ ] Answered all reflection questions
+- [ ] Committed your changes: `git add . && git commit -m "Complete assignment 1"`
+- [ ] Pushed to GitHub: `git push origin main`

+## 🆘 Getting Help

+If you encounter issues:
+1. Check that your file is saved in the correct location (`assignment/Homework/`)
+2. Verify your code runs without errors in the R console
+3. Make sure you've committed and pushed your changes
+4. Contact your instructor if you need assistance

+**Good luck with your assignment! 🎯**

 ## Part 3: Reflection Questions